CartoDB/documentation/app/content/carto-user-manual/tutorials/build-an-animated-visualization-with-time-series.md

    ![Map style radius](/img/cloud-native-workspace/tutorials/tutorial2_map_radius.png)

 11. Go to Widget tab.
-If you haven’t created a widget yet, you will see the following page:
+If you haven't created a widget yet, you will see the following page:

     ![Map widgets add new widget](/img/cloud-native-workspace/tutorials/tutorial2_map_add_new_widget.png)

 12. Add a widget based on the column `species`.
-Now we can filter the data based on the country.
+Now we can filter the data based on type of tree.

     ![Map widgets first widget](/img/cloud-native-workspace/tutorials/tutorial2_map_first_widget.png)